 In 2017, a grant in the amount of $15,000 was awarded to develop a program to meet the growing need of companies seeking to bring ancient wisdom traditions that include awareness and mindfulness practices into the workplace.
 The programs were offered to companies in the Bay Area – particular those technology companies who expressed interest in meditation practice-that fostered organizational cultures that supported presence, kindness, and connectedness.
 The program served organizations that aspired to high standards of ethical practice and that measured their success not only by the bottom line, but by the contribution they are made to the world as well as the well-being of their employees.
 SFZC’s program was tailored for people working in stressful business conditions to help them become more present, connected, and aligned with purpose.

-In 2013, a Women in Buddhism grant in the amount of $2,500 was provided to support a staged reading of the play, "The Fourth Messenger," by playwright and Buddhist practitioner, Tanya Shaffer.
-The play was centered around the question, "What if the Buddha was a woman?"
+In 2013, a Women in Buddhism grant was awarded to support a staged reading of the play, “The Fourth Messenger,” by playwright and Buddhist practitioner, Tanya Shaffer.
+The play was centered around the question, “What if the Buddha was a woman?”